martrupert/martrupert/README.md

 ### Well hello there 👀
-My name is Mart and I'm a Dutch software engineering student who's:
+My name is Mart and I'm a Dutch software engineering student who's currently:

 - 🛠️ Working on building his own website
 - 👨‍🎓 Learning about the epicness of front-end frameworks like React, Angular, Vue & Svelte